 Our Grocery benchmark database reveals that all Grocery sites have an “poor” or “mediocre” UX performance.

-This falls short of e-commerce sites in general, which have an average “mediocre-to-acceptable” performance.
+This falls short of e-commerce UX performances in general, which have an average “mediocre-to-decent” performance.

 Drilling down to specific e-commerce themes, we see that Grocery sites performed the worst in Cart & Checkout and Mobile E-Commerce, with most sites having a “poor” performance.

-Perhaps surprisingly, almost all Grocery sites also performed “poor” in Homepage & Category Navigation — an area of e-commerce where most of the other e-commerce sites in our benchmark tend to perform at an “acceptable” level.
+Perhaps surprisingly, almost all Grocery sites also performed “poor” in Homepage & Category Navigation — an area of e-commerce where most of the other e-commerce sites in our benchmark tend to perform at a “decent” level.

-Clearly, Grocery sites have a ways to go to ensure their users are having even an “Acceptable” experience.
+Clearly, Grocery sites have a ways to go to ensure their users are having even a “decent” experience.

 In this article, we will focus on the Homepage, Search, Product Lists and Filtering, Product Page, and Cart & Checkout areas of Grocery e-commerce.

 Within Grocery Homepages and Category Navigation, the average site performs “poor”.